 - The Arts – Stabilize the traditional fine and folk art sector.

-- Tourism & Hospitality – Continue to support Tourism Department growth strategies.
+- Tourism & Hospitality – Continue to support the Tourism Department's growth strategies.

 - Outdoor Recreation

-We are working on convening all of these industry clusters to better understand the problems which need to be solved and create an ecosystem which would support innovation, entrepreneurship and sustainable growth.
+We are working on convening all of these industry clusters to better understand the problems which need to be solved and create an ecosystem that would support innovation, entrepreneurship, and sustainable growth.